mathjax/MathJax-docs/web/webpack.rst

 to make it a TeX extension is the ``Configuration`` created in the last few lines.
 It creates a TeX package named ``mml`` that handles macros through a ``CommandMap`` named ``mmlMap`` that is defined just above it.
-That command map defines five macros decscribed at at the beginning of this section, each of which is tied to a method named ``mmlToken`` in the ``MmlMethods`` object that is defined earlier, passing it the name of the MathML token element to create.
+That command map defines five macros described at at the beginning of this section, each of which is tied to a method named ``mmlToken`` in the ``MmlMethods`` object that is defined earlier, passing it the name of the MathML token element to create.